Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Qualitative Analysis of Participants' Perceptions

-Even though participants remarked both positively and negatively on every condition (see Table~\ref{table:conditions}), they especially highlighted instances when the robot made mistakes with regards to empathetic utterances, during affect-based adaptation (C$2$) or affect-based adaptation with personalisation (C$3$).
-Here, participants sometimes preferred C$1$, which employed no adaptation and thus did not cause the robot to make mistakes.
+Participants remarked both positively and negatively on every level of adaptation (see Table~\ref{table:conditions}).
+They especially highlighted instances in which the robot made mistakes with regards to empathetic utterances, during affective adaptation (A) or personalised affective adaptation (P).
+Here, participants sometimes preferred no adaptation (N), in which the robot didn't make affective mistakes.
 This occasional preference for \textit{neutrality} is in-line with the comments made by the consulting psychologist, who remarked that neutral statements may be preferred by some individuals as the \ac{RC} making mistakes and saying things that do not align with participants' expectations may become jarring (as seen under the themes in Table \ref{table:capabilities} \emph{Responsiveness} and \emph{Adaptation}).

-Yet, some participants remarked being particularly pleased when the robot responded accurately, as seen in Table \ref{table:capabilities} with regards to \emph{Responsiveness}.
+Yet, some participants remarked being particularly pleased when the robot responded accurately, as seen in Table \ref{table:capabilities} with regards to \emph{responsiveness}.
 This supports the notion that \textit{continual personalisation} may become even more relevant for long-term interactions, in the form of \emph{active listening}, which would help them engage more with the robot.
-In particular, participants would hope to see the robot using ``keywords'' from their speech to signify that it understood what had been said, and provide acknowledgement via gesturing and intermittent back-channelling (such as ``Huh'' and ``Okay'' noises) during the participants' self disclosure.
+In particular, participants would hope to see the robot using ``keywords'' from their speech to signify that it understood what had been said, and provide acknowledgement via gesturing and intermittent back-channelling (such as ``Huh'' and ``Okay'' noises) during the participants' self-disclosure.